TheNeikos/TheNeikos.github.io/_posts/2016-10-08-Using_Rust_for_Webdev_as_a_Hobby_Programmer.md

 My choices so far are:

 - [`iron`][iron] -- I like the middleware approach, I'm slowly getting to it's pitfalls (regarding code duplication and resource loading) but I have ideas to solve those and thus still recommend using it
 - [`diesel`][diesel] -- A good looking (API-wise) library, while slightly verbose at times, it works really well.
 - [`bcrypt`][bcrypt] -- I only need it for password hashing, so this is a weakly held choice in term of library.
 It works and it does what it says on the tin.
-- [`log`][log] + [`log4rs`][log4rs] -- I had some log4j at University and didn't like it (might
+- [`log`][log] + [`log4rs`][log4rs] -- I had some log4j at University and didn't
-  be the Java though... brr) but log4rs seems to fit better into my paradigms and it works.
+  like it (might be the Java though... brr) but log4rs seems to fit better into my paradigms and it works.
 - [`maud`][maud] -- My favorite find in terms of libraries.
 It allows you to write a Rust Macro that spits out HTML!
 It's a first taste of what plugins will allow you to do and I love it.
+- [`image`][image] -- An image library built for games, but it also works for webdev in this case: simple image manipulation.

 A lot of these choices are subjective at the end due to the fact that there are many different choices and that none have differentiated themselves yet.
 So feel free to use something else!
-I can vouch for the aformentioned Libraries though.
+I can say for the aformentioned Libraries though that they do work together.

 ## Middleware and Iron